Zaxby's: Products

+The company offers an app-based points-for-dollars loyalty program called Zax Rewardz.

 Advertising

-In late 2007, the chain began running a series of commercials featuring celebrities eating Zaxby's menu items.
-The celebrities of 2007–2008 included Laverne and Shirley stars Penny Marshall and Cindy Williams, Bobby Allison, Diana DeGarmo, Herschel Walker, Evander Holyfield, Elijah Kelley, Lorenzo Lamas, Cody Linley, Jerry Rice, John Schneider, Alyson Stoner, Kerri Strug, Richard Thomas, Richard Karn, Reginald VelJohnson, David Garrard, and Spud Webb.
-In 2009, celebrities included Orange County Choppers Paul Teutul Sr. and Michael Teutul, Béla Károlyi, Fred Willard, Paul Sorvino, and Mike Ditka.
-2010 and 2011 celebrities included Doris Roberts, E!
-News host Giuliana Rancic, Jaime Pressly, Ryan Stiles, and musician Little Richard.
-In 2012, the chain featured celebrities Rachel Dratch, Chris Kattan, Jill Hennessy, Lee Ann Womack, and National Football League linebacker Clay Matthews in its commercials.
-Zaxby's 2013 commercials featured David Alan Grier and Waylon Payne, with comedian Wayne Brady and actress Leigh-Allyn Baker.

-In October 2008, the video game Midnight Club: Los Angeles featured Zaxby's as a restaurant on the streets of Los Angeles.
-California, however, has none in reality.
+In October 2008, the video game Midnight Club: Los Angeles featured Zaxbys as a restaurant on the streets of Los Angeles.
+California, notably, is not home to any Zaxbys locations.

+In 2025, Zaxbys featured actor Omar Epps as The Sauce Boss to promote the chain's signature sauces.

 Sponsorships

-Zaxby's is "The Official Chicken of Sports Fanz®" and has collective intellectual property rights at nearly 30 Division I colleges through 2015 through a deal with their football and basketball teams.
+Zaxbys is "The Official Chicken of Sports Fanz" and has collective intellectual property rights at nearly 30 Division I colleges through 2015 through a deal with their football and basketball teams.
 The sponsorship, which was made through IMG College, includes 25 states, seven conferences, and the entire area of Zaxby's locations.
 Included are ten colleges from the Southeastern Conference, six colleges from the Atlantic Coast Conference, three colleges from Conference USA, two each from the Big Ten Conference and Sun Belt Conference, and one college from the Big 12 Conference.
-Additionally, Zaxby's has a separate agreement with Clemson University to provide brand presence at all football and men's and women's basketball games.
+Additionally, Zaxbys has a separate agreement with Clemson University to provide brand presence at all football and men's and women's basketball games.

-Zaxby's was also the sponsor of the Heart of Dallas Bowl, played at the Cotton Bowl Stadium.
+Zaxbys was also the sponsor of the Heart of Dallas Bowl, played at the Cotton Bowl Stadium.

-Zaxby's was a sponsor for Joey Clanton in the No. 09 JTG Daugherty Racing truck in the NCWTS.
-Zaxby's also sponsored John Wes Townley (son of co-founder Tony) in NASCAR's Camping World Truck Series and Xfinity Series, and Townley's Athenian Motorsports.
+Zaxbys was a sponsor for Joey Clanton in the No. 09 JTG Daugherty Racing truck in the NASCAR Truck Series.
+Zaxbys also sponsored the late John Wes Townley (son of co-founder Tony) in NASCAR's Truck Series and Xfinity Series, and Townley's Athenian Motorsports.
 John Wes retired from competition after 2016, thus ending the sponsorship.

-In honor of the children the restaurant chain serves every year, Zaxby's is a supporter of Make-A-Wish.
+Zaxbys is a supporter of Make-A-Wish.